palazzol/demon/README.md

 ![Image](img/DemonDebuggerGUI.png)

+## API

+For now, please see the file demonapi.py

 ## Old Videos

 Tethered Mode - [Sega Sound Board test](https://www.youtube.com/watch?v=uYlbb8uPjoU) Quality is not very good, but the Arduino module is next to the laptop